shubhamjain1922/CodeSage/README.md

 # CodeSage

-Welcome to **CodeSage**!
+Welcome to [CodeSage](https://codesage-b4c5a.web.app/home).
 This repository contains the code and resources for CodeSage, a platform designed to help developers improve their coding skills through educational code snippets that simulate real-life PR reviews.

 ## Features